 In between loads of laundry yesterday, I found myself without the energy to write despite the usual stampede of thoughts in my mind – made ever more so by having such a scary incident of failing health first thing in the morning.
 It is one thing to acknowledge my own approaching expiration date and quite another to be so painfully, messily and somewhat brutally reminded of it’s approach.
 It leaves me with questions like Am I really as ready as I think I am?
 Am I just fooling myself and will there be a point at which I realize I am and the panic and all the other emotions I haven’t felt too much so far will rush in and undo me; bringing a theme of histrionics to my exit that matches the theme of my leading up to it?
 I don’t want to dwell on these questions too much, as doing so might create a reaction that might otherwise not come and at some point the truth will reveal itself one way or the other without my helping it along.
 Until then I would like to get back to my existential crisis about life rather than spend anymore time in consideration of death.
 I really would like to approach death in the same way I approached my birth – obliviously, napping frequently and enjoying my accommodations.

-I’ve read back through my last letter and I’m not sure if I am proud of myself for finally being able to start pulling my controversial thoughts out of my mind or completely chagrined to find them out there.
+I’ve read back through my last post and I’m not sure if I am proud of myself for finally being able to start pulling my controversial thoughts out of my mind or completely chagrined to find them out there.
 But “out there” they are now, right?
 I will not delete or edit them (any more) and I’m going to work hard to keep my promise not to edit even the typos that burn my heart and soul (as so many of them do really – particularly the ones that change the whole meaning of a sentence) because it is my goal to remain authentic by capturing a stream of consciousness.
 Any editing, even with the best of intentions, opens up the risk for different versions of my self to edit the works of others and my experience tells me that spells certain censorship.

-I’ve referred several times to the “we’s in me,” or my altered states of consciousness (“alters”), in our chats and within these letters and I have to admit that it is still not something that is easy for me to do.
+I’ve referred several times to the “we’s in me,” or my altered states of consciousness (“alters”), and I have to admit that it is still not something that is easy for me to do.
 As I mentioned before, after first being handed this diagnosis, I went to the first place most people go when they want to find information on something new and Google is not kind to dissociative identity disorder.
 Just by the nature of the disorder and how it is formed, I guess there is a lot of grace to be extended in accepting that it will manifest itself differently in different people having developed it under different circumstances.
 Hollywood is, as to be expected, quite generous in it’s interpretation of the disorder.
 Being a child of the 1970’s when Sally Field introduced the world to “Sybil” and receiving my diagnosis around the same time that M.Night Shamalan’s movie “Split” was released had quite an impact on my willingness to accept the diagnosis because there was just no way I was in any way at all like the characters in those movies!

 And I was right.
 I am not.
 Nor am I anything like the lead character in the series “Unites States of Tara,” another sensationalized and completely off target work of fiction that frustrated me when I watched it.
 I am not frustrated from taking offense at how DID is how is portrayed in these works but from the complete lack of useful and real information for someone who is looking for something to help them find themselves but only finds sensationalized movies and television series.
 Today there is a little more information available, including a handful of YouTube videos about real people that come a little closer to providing real insight but mostly into the fact that most people with DID are still still learning about themselves like I am.